epic-miner/codeserver/readme.md

 cat ~/.config/code-server/config.yaml

 # Display the tunnel URL
-echo "Your code-server is available at: $TUNNEL_URL"
+echo "Your paswword for code-server is: $TUNNEL_URL"